MiguelHigueraDev/discord-wol-bot-js/README.md

 `node index.js`

 and then send the command `!poweron` to the bot.
 The bot will send the magic packet to the specified address.

+I'd recommend running this on a low power device that's connected to the same network as your PC, something like a Raspberry Pi Zero 2 W.